-Formed in Kentish Town in 1963, the front man of The Action was singer Reg King, a natural lunatic in the Keith Moon mould.
-He and the band had originally come together as The Boys, to back singer Sandra Barry.
+Formed in Kentish Town in 1963, the frontman of The Action was singer Reg King, a natural lunatic in the Keith Moon mould.
+He and the band originally came together as The Boys, to back singer Sandra Barry.

 The Action sought out the best of American soul music and played their discoveries to hip audiences everywhere.